+Total Amount

+Outstanding Involuntary

+Exclusive of Asset Liquidating Average

+Treasury Coverage Preference Market Value

-Class and Year Total Amount Outstanding Exclusive of Treasury Securities (1) Asset Coverage Per Unit (2) Involuntary Liquidating Preference Per Unit (3) Average Market Value Per Unit (4) Secured Revolving Credit Facility with Bank of Montreal 2008 (through March 31) \$ 14,400,000 \$ 13,240 N/A
+Class and Year Securities(1) Per Unit(2) Per Unit(3) Per Unit(4)

+Credit Facility with Bank of Montreal

+2008 (through March 31) \$ 14,400,000 \$ 13,240 N/A

-- Total amount of each class of senior securities outstanding at the end of the period presented.
-For the month of April 2008, we had additional draws totaling \$35.6 million on the Bank of Montreal secured revolving credit facility at a weighted average rate of approximately 4.66%.
+- (1) Total amount of each class of senior securities outstanding at the end of the period presented.
+For the month of April 2008, we had additional draws totaling \$35.6 million on the Bank of Montreal credit facility at a weighted average rate of approximately 4.66%.
 As of April 30, 2008, our total borrowings outstanding under this credit facility were approximately \$50 million. - (2) Asset coverage per unit is the ratio of the carrying value of our total assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
 Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness. - (3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
 The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for certain types of senior securities. - (4) Not applicable because our senior securities are not registered for public trading.

-Subsequent to March 31, 2008, we issued 30,000 shares of Series A Preferred Stock outstanding with a liquidation preference of \$500 per share.
+We also have 30,000 shares of Series A Preferred Stock outstanding with a liquidation preference of \$500 per share.
 Any outstanding shares of Series A Preferred Stock in future periods will be reflected in the Senior Securities table above.